pouryare/number-sequence-predictor/README.md

 This project demonstrates the application of time series analysis and deep learning in creating a practical tool for data analysts, researchers, and anyone interested in sequence prediction.
 It serves as an excellent example of an end-to-end machine learning project, from data preprocessing and model training to deploying a web application with multiple hosting options.

+This project is inspired by various machine learning projects in the field of time series prediction and natural language processing.
+It aims to showcase the practical application of these techniques in a user-friendly manner.

 ## Table of Contents

 1. [Dataset](#dataset)